MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/strategy.md

 Engagement is essential between these two groups:

 - Team members who design and implement the data strategy
-- Team members who contribute to, consume, and exploit the data, such as the business units that will make decisions and build outcomes based upon the data.
+- Team members who contribute to, consume, and exploit the data, such as the business units that will make decisions and build outcomes based upon the data

 Put another way, data strategies and associated data platforms that are built without engagement of the users of such platforms risk challenges in relevance and adoption.